Agent Virtual Machine (AVM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Agent Virtual Machine Historical Price

-According to the latest data gathered on Agent Virtual Machine live price page, the current price of Agent Virtual Machine is 0.285578USD.
-The circulating supply of Agent Virtual Machine(AVM) is 51.65M AVM , giving it a market capitalization of $14.62M.
+According to the latest data gathered on Agent Virtual Machine live price page, the current price of Agent Virtual Machine is 0.299155USD.
+The circulating supply of Agent Virtual Machine(AVM) is 51.65M AVM , giving it a market capitalization of $15.45M.

 - 7 Days0.00%$ --$ 0.327566$ 0.146893